Student Organizations & Opportunities

 Robotics

 The Northfield Robotics team is open to students in 7th – 12th grade.
 Practice and competitions take place from August through April.
-Students interested in participating can sign up in May and early August.
+Students interested in participating can sign up in May.
 Participants typically practice two to three times per week, with meets on various Saturdays throughout the season.

 - Electrical Engineering